How Solar Panels Work: Solar Electricity for Your Home

 Sunlight hits the silicon cells in a solar panel, knocking electrons free and generating DC electricity.
 An inverter converts this to 230V AC power for your home.
 Any surplus is exported to the grid or stored in a battery.

-How does solar energy work?
+How does solar energy work for a home?

 Can solar panels heat radiators?

 Not directly.
 Solar PV panels generate electricity, not heat.
 However, you can use the electricity from your panels to run an electric boiler, a heat pump, or an immersion heater, which in turn heats your radiators and hot water.
 Many Irish homes pair solar PV with a heat pump for highly efficient heating.
-If you want panels that directly heat water, you'd need solar thermal panels — but these don't qualify for the SEAI solar PV grant.
+If you want panels that directly heat water, you'd need solar thermal panels, but these don't qualify for the SEAI solar PV grant.

 What does SOC mean in solar?

-SOC stands for State of Charge — the current charge level of your solar battery expressed as a percentage.
+SOC stands for State of Charge: the current charge level of your solar battery expressed as a percentage.
 For example, SOC 80% means your battery is 80% full.
 Most solar monitoring apps display SOC in real time.

 Related Guides